Code change requests should include:

 Personal information is collected as it may be necessary to contact a proponent if a code change request is incomplete or missing essential information, or if clarification is needed.
 The purpose of the collection is to ensure that the code development work is unbiased, based on consensus, and that the source of the request is clearly identified.

-The collection and use of personal information are in accordance with the “Federal Privacy Act”.
+The collection and use of personal information are in accordance with the federal Privacy Act.
 The Privacy Act states that persons have the right to access their personal information.
 Contact the CBHCC to report inaccurate information or to withdraw your request after submission.

 By clicking on the “I agree” button below, you are confirming that you have read this notice and are in agreement with the collection and use of your information as stated above.